jehixson3/Visualizing-Healthcare-and-Poverty-with-D3/README.md

-Is There a Correlation between Healthcare and Poverty in the United States Based on 2014 Census data.
+Is There a Correlation between Healthcare and Poverty in the United States based on 2014 Census data.

 Using the healthcare and poverty data from 2014 ACS 1-year estimates.
 A scatter plot was created showing the percentages of each based on the States where they live.
 Additionally, the index file is run on local host:8000.
 Please see Screen Shot of Website to see the html rendered.
 Lastly, the review showed the trend in the data and that poverty and lack of healthcare have a strong corrlation with two outliers being Texas and Georgia.